UNINETTSigma2/documentation/training/material/2022-autumn-best-practices/q-and-a-day3.md

 9. Where should I install software home or project area?
-    - Project folder is recomended.
+    - Project folder is recommended.
         - Installing into the project folder also allows you to share with colleagues as others can also use `module use PATH` to access the software
     - Home folder could be convient though, so if it is a smaller installation (size and number of files) then install it in HOME